raffis/mongodb-query-exporter/README.md

     ]
 ```

-See more examples in the `/example` folder.
+See more examples in the `/examples` folder.

 ### Format v1.0

-The config version v1.0 is the predescer of v2.0 and does not have support for multiple MongoDB servers
+The config version v1.0 has some disadvantages over v2.0 including no support for multiple MongoDB servers.
-nor is it possible to customize logging.
-When possible use v2.0 however v1.0 support won't be dropped.

 Example:
-**`config.yml`**

 ```yaml
 version: 1.0
 bind: 0.0.0.0:9412